jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 The security checkpoint loomed ahead, metal detectors reprogrammed with new protocols.
 A sign in aggressive yellow: "ENHANCED SCREENING FOR ARTIFICIAL PERSONS."

+The morning fog was burning off early, revealing a city divided.

 "Next," the guard called, already reaching for the specialized scanning equipment.

 Jazz stepped forward.
 "I'm their attorney.
 Any screening needs to—"